-As of April 20, 2016, an aggregate of 15,876,947 shares of our common stock were issued and outstanding and owned by approximately 26 shareholders of record, and of which 750,000 are held in escrow and subject to forfeiture if we are unable to raise at least \$6,000,000 in capital within six months of the closing of the Acquisition Transaction.
-In addition, as of April 20, 2016, 9,123,031 Exchangeable Shares were issued and outstanding, which were held by approximately 31 holders of record.
-We also believe there are more owners of our common stock whose shares are held by nominees or in street name.
+As of August 16, 2016, an aggregate of 16,133,312 shares of our common stock were issued and outstanding and owned by approximately 32 shareholders of record.
+Of such shares, 750,000 are held in escrow and subject to forfeiture if we are unable to raise at least \$6,000,000 in capital by November 2, 2016.
+If such shares are forfeited, we intend to either hold them in treasury or retire such shares so they are neither issued nor outstanding.
+In addition, as of August 16, 2016, 9,123,031 Exchangeable Shares were issued and outstanding, which were held by approximately 31 holders of record.
+The number of stockholders does not include beneficial owners holding shares through nominee names.